AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - Look for bottlenecks, unnecessary work, and duplicated work.
 - Optimizing with space and time.
   - What is the best conceivable runtime?
+- Optimizing with DIY
+  - Forget the computer stuff.
+Use a large and generic example and try to solve it intuitively